 So what’s the big deal?
+Bone broth benefits are far reaching.
 Bone broth is rich in nutrients like calcium, magnesium, phosphorus and silicon to name a few.
 In addition, it contains glucosamine, collagen and gelatin which contribute to healthy joints, radiant skin and a healthier gut.
 If you’re reading about nutrition right now in the news, you know that gut health is at the forefront.

 “Bone broth is easily digested and soothing to the digestive system, unlike many other foods, which can be difficult to fully break down.
 After all, a food is really only useful if we have the means of absorbing its nutrients.” – Dr. Josh Axe